VOTING PERIOD: Tuesday, April 7th to Friday, April 10th, 2026

 Executive Director of Campaigns & Advocacy

-Term Duration: June 1st - April 30, 2025 (employment duration until May 31, 2025)
+Term Duration: May 1st 2026 – April 30th 2027 (Employment duration until May 31st, 2027)

 Hours of Work: 17 hours per week

 This Executive Director position fulfills the role and responsibilities of Chair of the Campaigns and Action Committee.
 Works externally on campaigns and advocates on behalf of the membership to work in accordance with our mandate both at the University level, as well as in the wider community.
 This Director will develop and implement campaigns that fall under the OCAD Student Union mandate around anti-oppression, decolonization, social justice, and equity, to be carried out on behalf of OCAD University Students.
 Recruits and oversees contributions of volunteers.
 Promotes and supports campaigns launched by other groups on and off campus with aligned interests, such as Student Groups, external organizations (such as Canadian Federation of Students, etc).
-Works on initiatives to raise awareness of social issues justice and global issues outside of and barriers affecting OCAD Students and the larger community.
+Works on initiatives to raise awareness of social justice issues, and global issues outside of and barriers affecting OCAD Students and the larger community.

 Executive Director of Diversity & Equity